balena-io-modules/device-diagnostics/diagnostics.md

 #### Summary

-Any checks with names beginning with `service_` come from user-defined services.
+Any checks with names beginning with `check_service_` come from user-defined services.
 These checks interrogate the engine to see if any services are restarting uncleanly/unexpectedly or failing health checks.
 We allow users to provide their own health checks using the [HEALTHCHECK directive](https://docs.docker.com/engine/reference/builder/#healthcheck) defined in the Dockerfile or docker-compose file.